-I don’t know about you, but I was merrily going about my business, and blissfully unaware that the world was about to be turned upside down.
+I don’t know about you, but I was going about my business, blissfully unaware that the world was about to be turned upside down.

-When I look back at my calendar for this week in 2020, I was doing so many things I took for granted at the time - coffee meetings with clients, catching up with colleagues over lunch, booking a much anticipated business trip to California for May…
+When I look back at my calendar for this past week in 2020, I was doing so many things I took for granted at the time - coffee meetings with clients, catching up with colleagues over lunch…

 But apparently, the universe had other plans.

 Since we passed the two year mark, I’ve been reflecting on the last years and wanted to share some of my thoughts.